elliohow/fMRI_ROI_Analysis_Tool/docs/usage.rst

 File setup
 ----------
 .. tip::
     In the GUI, settings that will most often need changing are **bold**.

-    Additionally, most settings have a tooltip giving an explanation of what the option does, and if relevant, how to format the option entry.
+Additionally, most settings have a tooltip giving an explanation of what the setting changes, and if relevant, how the format the setting expects.

 Before being able to run the ROI analysis, a few initial setup steps need to be taken.
 Firstly, the base folder should be structured with functional files organised into folders named using the format ``sub-{number}`` (e.g. ``sub-42``):